Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 quality.
 The quality of a soil geographical database is a product of a number of factors (Fig. \@ref(fig:usability-scheme)):

-1.  *Attribute and thematic accuracy* — How well does the attribute data correspond to reality?
+1.  *Attribute and thematic accuracy* — How well do the attribute data correspond to reality?
 How well do map legends correspond to reality?